 The transdermal patch is used once a day since its effect lasts for 24 hours.
 In order to avoid skin irritation, it should be applied daily on different spots of the body, and never on reddish skin, or skin that is already irritated or cut.
 By way of transdermal absorption, the patch provides steady plasma absorption of Rivastigmine, avoiding it being metabolized and neutralized in the liver and intestine.
 Physicians like it also because it produces considerably fewer gastrointestinal complications while providing patients with higher therapeutic doses.

-Studies have repeatedly shown some benefits in cognitive function accruing to Alzheimer’s patients taking rivastigmine versus others who don’t.
-To cite one study that compared individuals with mild to moderate Alzheimer’s taking a daily dose that ranged in strength with others in the same group who were not given rivastigmine, it was demonstrated that patients who did not take rivastigmine showed no abnormal change, whereas those who took rivastigmine capsules showed some dose-associated benefits, particularly on general function such as with ADLs (activities of daily living).
+Studies have repeatedly shown some benefits in cognitive function accruing to individuals with Alzheimer’s taking Rivastigmine versus others who don’t.
+To cite one study that compared patients with mild to moderate Alzheimer’s taking a daily dose that ranged in strength with others who were not given the drug, it was demonstrated that those who did not take Rivastigmine showed no abnormal change, whereas those who took Rivastigmine capsules showed some dose-associated benefits, particularly on general function such as with ADLs (activities of daily living).

 Other studies in Europe showed demonstrably similar outcomes with Rivastigmine.
 The skin patch formulation was evaluated in a study of 1,195 patients with mild to moderate Alzheimer’s and, once again, participants who were given a daily dose of the Rivastigmine patch outperformed those who did not, with a majority of caregivers who attended to the patients proclaiming that the 13.3mg/24-hour patch was not only more effective than taking the drug orally, but it also produced far fewer gastrointestinal issues.

 The typical dosage of Exelon to treat Alzheimer’s disease is 6-12 mg/day, given twice daily with food.
 The dosage of Exelon to treat Parkinson’s disease is 3-12 mg/day, given twice daily with food.

 Five drugs are currently FDA-approved for the treatment of Alzheimer’s; they are also used to treat Parkinson’s disease and other conditions, although they are specifically approved for the treatment of AD.
 These are: